 Gold Overlay Pieces

-With solid gold selling at a hefty price (as of September 2014, more than $1,250 per ounce), many jewelry makers look for alternative ways to give their customers the look and feel of gold at a lower cost.
+With solid gold selling at a hefty price (as of April 2020, about $1,617 per ounce), many jewelry makers look for alternative ways to give their customers the look and feel of gold at a lower cost.
 One common practice, for example, involves coating pieces made from less expensive metals with thin coats of gold.
 Items made this way are known as gold overlay pieces.